QuantEcon/book-networks-public/code_book/ch_mcs.md

     dists.append(simulate_distribution(mc, t))
 ```

 Now we produce the plots.

-We see that the simulated distribution starts to aproach the true stationary distribution.
+We see that the simulated distribution starts to approach the true stationary distribution.

 ```{code-cell}
 fig, axes = plt.subplots(2, 2, figsize=(9, 6), sharex='all')#, sharey='all')